Woman standing at the airport to enter Germany

 Which residence title is required for third-country nationals?

-If you do not have citizenship of an EU Member State, an EEA Member State or Switzerland, but you still meet the conditions mentioned above, you can work as a professional driver if the Federal Employment Agency (BA) has approved the granting of the necessary residence title according to Section 19c para.
-1 of the Residence Act (AufenthG) for this employment (Section 24a para.
-1 of the Ordinance on the Employment of Foreigners (BeschV)).
-The priority check will also be conducted during the approval process.
+If you do not have citizenship of an EU Member State, an EEA Member State or Switzerland, but you still meet the conditions mentioned above, you can work as a professional driver if the Federal Employment Agency (BA) has approved the granting of the necessary residence title according to Section 19c (1) of the Residence Act (AufenthG) for this employment (Section 24a (1) of the Ordinance on the Employment of Foreigners [BeschV]).

 Info box